Berkeley-MDes/tdf-fa24-kayleejung/README.md

 1k ohms (brown black red gold) - only magenta to green

 <h4>Example 3: Button Send on change</h4>
+This was a good example to learn how to see events on the particle website!
 <img width =400 alt="blink" src="assets/05button.png">
 <img width =400 alt="blink" src="assets/05buttonsendonchangecircuit.jpeg">

 <h4>Example 4: Publish/Subscribe</h4>
+I had a bit of trouble doing this example, as I wasn't familiar with publishing and subscribing, and accessing the particle cloud.
+For a while, it was just showing 'pending' in the events, but I finally was able to see the photoLed changes.
+However, I am still having a bit of troubles with the subscribe function.
 <img width =400 alt="blink" src="assets/05publish.jpeg">
 <img width =400 alt="blink" src="assets/05publishsubscribecircuit.jpeg">